Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

 # Configure the orders and returns

-When an order is placed on the marketplace, this order must be imported into *Omni-Channel* in order to further process it in the *Order Management* module.
+When an order is placed in the marketplace, this order must be imported into *Omni-Channel* in order to further process it in the *Order Management* module.
 To import orders and returns to *Omni-Channel*, you can configure an automatic import at a certain time interval.